Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

-- What is the feasibility of your business plan in long run?
+- What is the feasibility of your business plan in the long run?

-Suppose your startup is service based.
-It’s very important for at least one of the team members to acquire the core skills of providing those services without relying on the outsourcing model all the time.
+Suppose your startup is service-based.
+At least one of the team members needs to acquire the core skills of providing those services without relying on the outsourcing model all the time.

 So if you provide marketing services, you can’t outsource the core of marketing and still become the best marketing agency company.
-In fact, other important and yet dependent services like web design or brochure design services are better off to be done in-house than relying on the outsourcing partner.
+Other essential and yet dependent services like web design or brochure design services are better off to be done in-house than relying on the outsourcing partner.

-Because when you outsource services from X person & sell it to Y, you lose the pricing power, service delivery power & sometimes quality maintaining power too.
+Because when you outsource services from X person & sell it to Y, you lose the pricing power, service delivery power & sometimes quality maintaining control too.

 The Missing Why

-The very famous ultimate author & motivation speaker Simon Sinek told, “People don’t buy what you do, people buy why you do it.”
+The very famous ultimate author & motivation speaker Simon Sinek said, “People don’t buy what you do, people buy why you do it.”

-This resembles so much to my startup failure.
-When we started our idea, our main goal was not to give value to customers but to earn money.
-I can say earning money was ours why.
+It resembles so much to my startup failure.
+When we started our idea, our primary goal was not to give value to customers but to earn money.
+I can say making money was ours why.

 In reality, it does not work like that.
-Actually, it works quite opposite.
-Many businesses have the same thinking as we are doing business because we want to make a huge profit that our fingers would hurt calculating notes.
+It works quite the opposite.
+Many businesses have the same thinking as we are doing business because we want to make a considerable profit that our fingers would hurt calculating notes.

-This will always fail your startup.
-If it’s still running, it won’t go beyond saturation and there are people in the market compete with you & you will have a downfall.
+It will always fail your startup.
+If it’s still running, it won’t go beyond saturation, and there are people in the market compete with you & you will have a downfall.